Our systems are all about people, places and things. There is some

 have provided many such systems, to Federal Government departments, and to private industry.
 They

 good, but RFID, has become more mature, and offers some advantages in

 RFID systems use tags which include electronic circuitry that can detect when they are being read, and are able to transmit a signal to the reader which identifies the specific tag.
-It is as if the reader shouts "who is here", and the three tags within range shout "Tom", "Dick" and "Harry".

 Items to be identified are marked with an RFID tag.
 So, to track people, places and things, we need to identify the individual taking responsibility for the items, and the items themselves.
-In a library application, this means issuing each borrower with a card containing an RFID tag, and each book, CD or other item to be tracked will have an RFID tag attached.
+In a library application, this means issuing each borrower with a card containing an RFID tag, and each book, DVD or other item to be tracked will have an RFID tag attached.

 The return process is the same as the issue process, except that the librarian will place their card (or a special card provided for the purpose) with the books.
 All transactions, issues and returns, are logged.